 Our Describers analyze each video carefully to determine what visual content should be described.
 Their goal is to keep the description as concise as possible so as not to take away from the flow of the video.
-They follow the best practices in the AD Standards documents from the Audio Description Coalition and from DCMP, when doing this analysis.
-Our Describers are members of the Audio Description Coalition and participate in the the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP), so they are staying current with the practices in the field -- deciding what to describe is an actively debated topic in these forums.
+They follow the best practices in the Audio Description standards from the Audio Description Coalition, and the Description Key from DCMP (see What to describe?, How to describe? and Quick Reference sheet), when doing this analysis.
+Our Describers are members of the Audio Description Coalition and participate in the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP), so they are staying current with the practices in the field -- deciding what to describe is an actively debated topic in these forums.

 When preparing Audio Description of video content, there are several main considerations.
 The first is intent: "what is the intent of the video?"
 If the intent is educational, sometimes it is necessary to describe all of the visual content for the more complete understanding by the student.
 This is when extended description is employed, allowing the Describer to insert all of the important information.
 If the intent of the video is thoroughly explained by the audio portion of the video, it is not always necessary to describe the visuals.
 Visual information is only described if it will add to understanding and/or enjoyment.

 A second consideration is missing information: "Is visual information referred to by the speaker?"
 This can be true in all video products; educational; informational, tribute, entertainment, etc. The trained Describer will listen for what is missing in the presenter/speaker’s audio track, to be able to add this missing (visual) information.